 Fancy sewing machine cabinet

 In 1988, I bought this cabinet without a machine for $35.
 My husband took it apart.
 It took me four months of evenings and weekends to strip and refinish it.
-Doug put a shelf in to fit my modern free-arm Singer.
-Since 1997 this cabinet is home to my Heidi.
+Doug put a shelf in to fit a modern free-arm machine.
+Since 1997 this cabinet is home to Shannon's Husqvarna 500.

 Elna Stella (Stella)